MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

 ### [Azure CLI](#tab/azure-cli)

-You can delete the Azure Arc-enabled Kubernetes resource, any associated configuration resources, *and* any agents running on the cluster using Azure CLI using the following command:
+You can delete the Azure Arc-enabled Kubernetes resource, any associated configuration resources, and any agents running on the cluster by using the following command:

 ```azurecli
 az connectedk8s delete --name AzureArcTest1 --resource-group AzureArcTest